Kukiwon/in-app-purchase-productsrequest-error/README.md

 `Error Domain=ASDErrorDomain Code=507 "Error decoding object" UserInfo={NSLocalizedDescription=Error decoding object, NSLocalizedFailureReason=Attempted to decode store response}
 `
 This bug can only be reproduced on an iPad (simulated) running iOS 13.2.3 and Xcode Version 11.2.1 (11B500).
+Please note that it only occurs when fetching an auto-renewable subscription.

 *To reproduce this error*: